scassandra/scassandra.github.io/index.md

 The first versions of Scassandra, currently v0.2.0, is aimed at Java developers so most of the information is on the Java Client section of the website.
 The next version will focus on running Scassandra standalone.

+###Features v0.3.0
+* Text map maps support: varchar, ascii and text
+* Can use a queryPattern rather than a query for priming, making knowing the exact query the application will execute no longer necessary

 ###Features v0.2.0
 * Lists and sets of the character types: varchar, ascii and text
 * JUnit rule for Java Client